Check out 25 of the best Android Wear apps for your smartwatch

 Tinder

 Start planning for your hot date tonight by swiping right or left through Tinder — on your wrist.
-With the dating app bringing its features to Android Wear, you’ll be able to check out potential dates in your area, see notifications on new matches, as well as respond to their messages, right on your watch.
+With one of the best dating apps around bringing its features to Android Wear, you can now check out potential dates in your area, see notifications on new matches, and respond to their messages, right on your watch.
 Just to make it extra easy to access the app, you can even use your voice to tell Google to open Tinder on your smartwatch.